find your perfect postgrad program

 Art galleries are plentiful in Glasgow, especially those celebrating Charles Rennie Mackintosh, who called Glasgow home.

-There are 518 postgraduate courses available at this Russell Group university and the subjects available at the University of Glasgow cover significant areas of study such as law, medicine, science, engineering, creative arts, business, and humanities.
+There are over 500 postgraduate courses available at this Russell Group university and the subjects available at the University of Glasgow cover areas of study including law, medicine, science, engineering, creative arts, business, social sciences and humanities.

-UK and EU student's tuition fees for a postgraduate program at the University of Glasgow start at £7,250, and for international students, they start at £19,500.
+For the academic year 2025/2026, UK student tuition fees for a postgraduate program at the University of Glasgow start at around £12,000 for a full-time taught masters degree, and at around £32,000 for EU and international students.

 The library at the University of Glasgow is one of the largest and oldest in Europe with extensive electronic records.
 There are separate Medical, Law, Veterinarian, Dental, Chemistry, Education and Social Science libraries.
-The Schools of Medicine, Veterinary Medicine and Dentistry are very highly regarded internationally.
+The Schools of Medicine, Veterinary Medicine and Dentistry are very highly regarded both within the UK and internationally.

-The University of Glasgow has 27,220 students, of which 8,000 are postgraduates and the majority are on the campus at the West End of Glasgow.
-The two student unions of Glasgow University Student's Union and Queen Margarets Student's Union are both very vibrant and active places for their members.
+The University of Glasgow has 27,220 students, of which around 8,000 are postgraduates and the majority are based at the campus at the West End of Glasgow.
+There are four independent student bodies at the University of Glasgow – Glasgow University Union, Queen Margaret Union, Glasgow University Sport Association and the Students' Representative Council – they are all very vibrant and active places for their members.

-Originally based on the High Street in Glasgow it moved in the 1870s to the West End.
+- Originally based on the High Street in Glasgow it moved in the 1870s to Glasgow's West End.

-The University of Strathclyde offers 369 postgraduate courses across four faculties covering engineering, science, humanities and social sciences.
+The University of Strathclyde offers around 370 postgraduate courses across four faculties covering engineering, science, humanities and social sciences.

 It is also home to the prestigious Strathclyde Business School and Strathclyde Law School.